 MIT is open for business, and pay and benefits will continue uninterrupted during this period of social distancing when MIT is open but all non-essential staff are working remotely, as per Massachusetts COVID-19 Order No. 13.

-Agency guidance is evolving.
-At this time, all salaries should continue to be charged to the appropriate sponsored project.
-See updated pay policies in response to COVID-19.
+Agency guidance is evolving and being updated regularly; see the COVID-19 Sponsor Specific Guidance page for links to the latest agency guidance In general, all salaries should continue to be charged to the appropriate sponsored project.
+See updated pay policies in response to COVID-19

 Staff who are not able to work because they are sick will be paid consistent with MIT’s sick leave policy.
 Individuals should record their sick time using the sick time tracking tool. (requires Touchstone)